Best sportsbook promo codes, betting promos for NFL Week 8

 Check out the top online sportsbook promos ahead of Sunday's top Week 8 NFL matchups, including Cowboys vs. Broncos and Packers vs. Steelers

 Sunday's NFL schedule is packed with 11 matchups, so you'll want to claim the top online sportsbook promos before you place any Week 8 NFL picks.
 Some notable Week 8 NFL lines include Giants vs. Eagles (-7.5), Cowboys vs. Broncos (-3.5), and Packers (-3) vs. Steelers.
-Veteran quarterback Kirk Cousins is expected to start for the Falcons on Sunday, and Atlanta is favored by seven points against the Dolphins.
+Several starting quarterbacks are expected to miss Sunday's games, including Michael Penix Jr. (Falcons), Bryce Young (Panthers), Lamar Jackson (Ravens) and Brock Purdy (49ers).

 Here are the best sportsbook promos you can get for NFL Week 8